Louisiana Wetland Restoration & Cultural Immersion

 4 pair warm socks

-Rain boots mid calf
+Rain/work boots at least mid calf

 Rain jacket and pants (pants not essential) - At times we may work in light rain